gucaselo/spotify-project/README.md

 - Squarify

 ### Scope of Work
-- Pull and merge weekly CSVs from Spotify
+- Pull and merge weekly CSVs from Spotify.
-- API call to retrieve additional data including Spotify defined elements
+- Created a spotify client to be utilized to make API calls to retrieve additional data including Spotify audio features.
-- Perform comparative analysis between 2019 and 2020 datasets
+- Perform comparative analysis between 2019 and 2020 datasets.
-- Analyze Genres
+- Analyze Genres.
-- Perform Audio Analysis and determine any correlation between Spotify music features
+- Perform Audio Analysis and determine any correlation between Spotify audio features.
-- Compare any changes in audio features between 3 countries that drastically different pandemic response measures
+- Compare any changes in audio features between 3 countries that drastically different pandemic response measures.
-- Indentify any trends for an individual track within the Top 200 Chart
+- Indentify any trends for an individual track within the Top 200 Chart.

 ### Data Overview
 Our data shows a 6.5% (1.9 billion) decrease in streams in 2020.
 Albeit having fewer streams 2020 showed an increase in total artists (+19), tracks (+111), and 70 total genres (+212%)  in the Top 200.